Instagram/IGListKit/Guides/Modeling and Binding.md

 ```

 1. It's best practice to always declare your values as `let` so they cannot be mutated again.
 The compiler will complain about the `Comment` model, ignore that for now.
-2. Since `IGListKit` is Objective-C compatible, your models must be `class`es which means no free initializer.
+2. Since `IGListKit` is compatible with Objective-C, your models must be `class`es which means writing initializers.
 It's only a little copy & paste!

-Now add an `ListDiffable` implementation inside of `Post`:
+Now add a `ListDiffable` implementation inside of `Post`:

 ```swift
 // MARK: ListDiffable